bitzlato/liza/README.md

 ## Configure application

+1. Configure you gateway to map `/liza` route to Liza web-server.
-1. Use ENV variables to configure application.
-Look into `config/database.yml` and `config/settings.yml` to view them all.
+2. Use ENV variables to configure application.
+Look into `config/database.yml` and `config/settings.yml` to view them.
-2. Configure you gateway to map `/liza` route to Liza web-server.
+3. Setup other ENV's:

+  * `LIZA_REDIS_URL` (redis://localhost:6379/2 by default).
+Don't use database
+    #1 since it is reserved for barong.

 ## Configure and run for development